john-azzaro/Study-Mongoose-Schemas/README.md

 <br>

 ## What is a Mongoose Model and how do you create one?

-After you create your schema, you will need to export your model to use elsewhere in your program.
-When you create a mongoose model, you are essentially creating a wrapper which packages the schema(s) to be used elsewhere in your code.
-In other words, you are creating the interface for the database.
+***A mongoose model is essentially creating a wrapper which packages the schema(s) to be used elsewhere in your code.*** After you create your schema, you will need to export your model to use elsewhere in your program which requires a model in order to export.
+In other words, you are creating the interface for the database using a model.
 To create a model, you need to create a *model* and then export that model.
 ```JavaScript
     const Car = mongoose.model('Car', carSchema);
     module.exports = { Car }